ngsutils/ngsutils.github.com/modules/bamutils/stats/index.md

     Options:
         -all    Show the stats for all fragments (defaults to just the first fragment)

+        -nofill Don't fill in missing values when showing stat distributions

         -region chrom:start-end
                 Only calculate statistics for this region